-Hogan worked with a Fortune 250 insurance and investment company to improve their selection process for screening applicants into the Vice President (VP) job.
-Incumbents provide strategic leadership by contributing to the creation and implementation of business unit and enterprise strategy.
+Hogan worked with a Fortune 250 insurance and investment company to improve their selection process for screening applicants into the Assistant Vice President (AVP) job.
+Incumbents are responsible for directing operations, providing functional expertise, and implementing approved strategies for a business unit.